DTrXuan/my_cv/index.md

 ## About

-Highly skilled Automotive Embedded Engineer with 3 years of experience in developing and optimizing embedded software for engine and transmission control systems.
-Proven track record in achieving significant improvements in fuel efficiency, emissions reduction, system reliability, and performance.
+Highly skilled Automotive Embedded Engineer with 4 years of experience in developing and optimizing embedded software for engine and denox control systems.
 Collaborative team player with expertise in communication protocols, microprocessors, and diagnostic tools.

 ---